carlosr301101/carlosr301101/src/content/blog/first-approach-to-optimize-precision-for-classical-1-dimensional-neutron-diffusion-problems.md

 * **Data Integration:** PINNs and other DL techniques are uniquely suited to fuse noisy experimental data (non-deterministic) with the established physical laws (deterministic).
 The loss function automatically penalizes solutions that violate physics, providing a smoothing and regularization effect on sparse or noisy measurement data.
 This yields a more robust and reliable estimate of the core state than relying solely on measurements or solely on a potentially outdated deterministic model.

 ## 5. Similar works
-In 2023 a paper were released with a similar approach for *"Solving the discretised neutron diffusion equations using neural networks"* <a href="https://onlinelibrary.wiley.com/doi/10.1002/nme.7321" target="_blank">[ 4 ]</a>.
+In 2023 a paper was released with a similar approach for *"Solving the discretised neutron diffusion equations using neural networks"* <a href="https://onlinelibrary.wiley.com/doi/10.1002/nme.7321" target="_blank">[ 4 ]</a>.
 The paper outlines a method to resolve this by reformulating numerical discretizations (Finite Volume and Finite Element) in terms of standard operations found in AI libraries, particularly discrete convolutions.

 The significant advantage is code portability.
 Since the entire computation (discretization and solving) is expressed using functions from widely supported AI libraries, the code can be deployed seamlessly across CPUs, GPUs, and AI processors without modification.
 The results are shown to be identical to those obtained by standard, non-AI-library codes (e.g., Fortran) <a href="https://github.com/trfphillips/Neural-Network-Transport-Solver" target="_blank">[ 5 ]</a> .